loader

 This question must be addressed.

-Why make an issue of mammary tissue and why are we busting the breast?
+Why make an issue of mammary tissue

-Then hundreds of women all took up her cause, they heard she was going to court.
+Then hundreds of women all took up her cause

-They said, this is a fight for topless rights and she's going to need our support.
+They said, this is a fight for topless rights

-So they marched in protest, all bearing their breasts and saying the law is an ass, enduring
+So they marched in protest, all bearing their breasts

-the cries of hundreds of guys who descended with cameras amass, saying, why are we busting
+Enduring the cries of hundreds of guys

-the breast?
+"Why are we busting the breast?

 This question must be addressed.

-Why make an issue of mammary tissue and why are we busting the breast?
+Why make an issue of mammary tissue

-of the body, no matter which gender society, requires us to hide.
+Is how much of the body, no matter which gender

-You see, this may seem frivolous at first sight, but in fact, it's a serious charge because
+But in fact, it's a serious charge

-men in fact also have breasts and in some cases, they're quite large.
+And in some cases, they're quite large.

 So why are we busting the breast?